michael-eddy/Avalonia.Extensions/readme.md

 > the shapes control for text content,it is a child when you are using `canvas`

 - [x] TextView
-> the control like `TextPresenter`,but it's supoort custom font in your project
+> the control like `TextPresenter`,but it's draw by the textLayout,so supoort custom font in your project

 > # EXTEND